sdkAkahay/trustedge/README.md

 Device Trust Manager customers with an active support contract can contact DigiCert Support at https://www.digicert.com/support/pki-support.

-Users without an active support contract can provide feedback by creating an issue in GitHub.
+If you do not have an active support contract, you can provide feedback by creating an [issue](https://github.com/digicert/trustedge/issues).